Mission and History

 environmental, natural resources, and public lands conflicts that involve the federal

 government.
-Senator McCain introduced the bill creating the U.S. Institute, noting
+Senator McCain introduced the bill creating the National Center for Environmental Conflict Resolution, noting

 that it was fitting for it to be part of the Udall Foundation, given that Morris